-Besides reducing project complexity, another solution does exist to increase the understanding of opportunistic behavior.
-This is can be seen on the left hand side of the CLD (Figure 3).
-A high understanding of opportunism results in a high quality of SD model of project acquisition.
-As a consequence, the quality of the management cockpit (MC) increases as well.
+Figure 3: A causal loop diagram of project contracting and management cockpit of the management cockpit (MC) increases as well.
 A well designed and implemented management cockpit enhances the usage by acquisition students.
 This, in turn, impacts positively the understanding of opportunism directly and indirectly via a higher level of acquisition training.
 Therefore, to control the understanding of opportunism the design and implementation of an adequate management cockpit is key.
 A properly developed and accessible management cockpit should support both acquisition research and acquisition training.